uw-vortex/VORTEX-handbook/09-onboarding.md

 I would also like everyone to take the First Aid course (SO1038) when it becomes available.
 This full day course will give you Standard First Aid and CPR C with AED training, which is an incredible package for single-day training.
 It does not hurt to be prepared in the lab with participants coming in and performing exercise trials in a new environment.

+## Network Drive (V Drive)
+All lab members have access to the VORTEX Research Drive hosted on the UW servers.
+Each trainee will have their own research folder to house research documents and data to allow remote work, when necessary.
+To set up the network drive, follow these [instructions on the AHS website](https://uwaterloo.ca/applied-health-sciences-computing/how-map-drive).
+When setting up the drive, please assign it the letter V: so the name is consistent for lab discussions.
+Our drive location is:

+\\ahsfile\vortexlab$

+Jason will submit requests for new trainees to get set up with the drive, which can be accessed by your universal UW ID and password.
+To access the drive, you will have to log into the [UW VPN](https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn) when off campus.

 ## Free commercial software to download
 1. R and RStudio for statistics and graphing.
 You will need both R (the actual program), as well as RStudio (the free, user interface that makes R pretty).
 For both downloads and a mini-tutorial, I recommend checking out [swirlstats](https://swirlstats.com/students.html)
 2. [Mendeley desktop](https://www.mendeley.com/download-desktop-new/): For reference management during writing. **NOTE** A recent update for Mac OSX Mojave is interfering with how the Word plug-in pulls citations from Mendeley.
 If you use a Mac, it may be best to explore other options.